 The Botanical Society of Scotland's new blog also has a regular Plant Of the Week feature with ID tips - they launched with Wall speedwell and followed up with Oxford ragwort, cuckooflower and then Thale Cress.

 Apps and picture-matching

 There's really no substitute for working through an ID key or looking closely at the features that separate one species from another.
 But once you have a good idea what your plant is, looking at photos can be a great help, as long as the plants in the photos are correctly labelled.
-This isn't always the case with Google but here are a few websites and apps where the plant photos are correctly labelled and you can rely on the information given:
+This isn't always the case with Google but below we list some websites and apps where the plant photos are correctly labelled and you can rely on the information given.